 At the present time, Borris is a busy village serving its surrounding rural hinterland.

-The village is a gateway to Mount Leinster, the Blackstairs Mountains and the South Leinster Way.
+The village is a gateway to Mount Leinster, the Blackstairs Mountains, and the South Leinster Way.

-Lower Borris is home to the old Catholic school house and The Sacred Heart Church with a 19th century streetscape that has remained largely unchanged to this day.
+Lower Borris is home to the old Catholic schoolhouse and The Sacred Heart Church with a 19th-century streetscape that has remained largely unchanged to this day.

 Located at the southern end of the town is Borris Golf Club.

-The southern end of Borris leads conveniently to the Borris Viaduct and walk way.
+The southern end of Borris leads conveniently to the Borris Viaduct and walkway.

 Source: the boards in Borris village.